jokesterfr/test-recrutement/nestjs-full-stack/README.md

 ## Exercises
 * Debug and refactor this code to make it work
-* Create a new screen before the fight start where you can select the type of character for the player 1
+* Create a new screen where you can select the type of character for the player 1 before the fight
 * The kind of character for the player 2 must be randomized